30 facts about MPNs

 Fact #11

-The safety and scientific validity of a clinical study are carefully considered by a study sponsor and investigators.
-A listed clinical study means it is being carefully evaluated by the health authorities.
-Along with the benefits of participating in a clinical trial, learn the potential risks.
-Speak to your MPN care team.
+Before a clinical study can begin it is carefully evaluated by the health authorities.
+The safety and scientific validity of a clinical study are then carefully monitored by a study sponsor and investigators.
+Along with the benefits of participating in a clinical trial, it’s important to discuss the potential risks with healthcare professionals.
+Speak to your MPN care team to see if you qualify for any trials in your area.

 Fact #12